flare-foundation/governance-proposals/FIP/FIP_10.md

 * Improve the accuracy and security of the Flare Time Series Oracle (FTSO) feeds across scaling (anchor) and fast updates (block latency) sub-protocols.
 * Motivate providers to behave honestly.

-Because this incentive structure will impose behavior and infrastructure requirements on providers and because noncompliance might impact delegators and stakers in the Flare community, the community must vote on whether to implement it.
+Because this incentive structure will impose behavior and infrastructure requirements on providers and because noncompliance might impact delegators and stakers in the Flare community, the community must vote on whether to implement it or not.

 The [incentive structure](#21-new-incentive-structure), [minimum participate requirements](#22-minimum-participation-requirements-for-existing-protocols), and an [example that explains how rewards will work](#23-example-rewards-in-the-proposed-incentive-structure) are described in the next section.